Stock Trading Orders: Market, Limit, Day, Good Til Canceled (GTC)

 - Stock Discussion of all PSE Listed Firms

-Note: This is the fourth of several parts of Pinoy Money Talk’s primer on how to earn from trading and investing in the stock market, particularly the Philippine stock market.
+Note: This is the fourth of a series of Pinoy Money Talk’s primer on Stock Trading, which provides a guide on how to earn from stock market investing, particularly in the Philippine stock market.